5 ways professional services firms can identify revenue leaks

 1. Are we relying on too many manual processes?

-Manual processes—such as using spreadsheets, whiteboards, or paper forms for data entry and tracking—introduce problems when it comes to managing revenue and billing.
-Manual processes take time and effort, which can result in delays or a complete failure to record anything.
-Plus, they can lead to inaccuracies and oversight.
-Errors occur when data is entered by hand, leading to inconsistencies between work performed and work recorded for billing.
+Manual processes—such as using spreadsheets, whiteboards, or paper forms for data entry and project tracking, or even for the creation of service estimates and statements of work (SOWs)—introduce problems in managing services revenue and billing.
+Manual processes take time and effort, resulting in delays or at worst, a complete failure to record billable activities.
+At a minimum, they lead to inaccuracies and oversight.
+Errors often occur when data is entered by hand, leading to inconsistencies between the work performed and work recorded for billing.

 2. Are we properly enforcing our pricing policies?